Average Kernel Sizes -- Computable Sharp Accuracy Bounds for Inverse Problems: Main results

 \subsection{Algorithms for computing the average kernel sizes}

-In the following, we present two algorithms for computing the lower accuracy bound - the average kernel size - to the reconstruction error \eqref{eq:empiricalerror} and the optimal accuracy established in Theorem \ref{thm:lowerboundapprx}.
-The lower bound in Theorem \ref{thm:lowerboundapprx} may be non-zero because of our central assumption that for some measurement there does not exist a unique solution.
-In particular, we assume that given a noisy measurement $y \in \mathcal{M}_2$, there can exist multiple feasible solutions $x \in \mathcal{M}_1$ that the forward model maps to the measurement with some realization of noise.
-Following \cite{gottschling2023existence} we denote the set of possible solutions $x\in\mathcal{M}_1$ corresponding to a given $y\in\mathcal{M}_2$ as the \emph{feasible set} with
+Now we introduce an algorithm for computing the lower accuracy bound - the average kernel size - to the reconstruction error \eqref{eq:empiricalerror} and the optimal accuracy established in Theorem \ref{thm:lowerboundapprx}.
+The lower bound in Theorem \ref{thm:lowerboundapprx} may be non-zero, as we assume that given a noisy measurement $y \in \mathcal{M}_2$, there can exist multiple feasible solutions $x \in \mathcal{M}_1$ that the forward model maps to the measurement with some realization of noise.
+As in \cite{gottschling2023existence} we denote the set of possible solutions $x\in\mathcal{M}_1$ corresponding to a given $y\in\mathcal{M}_2$ as the \emph{feasible set} with

-This is the projection onto the first component of the pre-image of $y$.
-For many inverse problems \eqref{eq:sampling10} the feasible sets are non-singletons.
-This means that there are often practical cases where at least two signals $x,x' \in \mathcal{M}_1$ and noise realizations $e,e' \in \mathcal{E}$ map to the same noisy measurement $y = F(x,e) = F(x',e')$.
-Methods for solving ill-posed inverse problems \eqref{eq:sampling10} rely on exact or approximate inverse maps $\phi: \mathcal{M}_2 \rightarrow \mathbb{C}^{d_1}$ that take noisy measurements $y \in \mathcal{M}_2$ as inputs and provide an approximation $\hat{x}$ to a solution $x\in F_y$.
-The core issue is that no exact or approximate inverse map $\phi: \mathcal{M}_2 \rightarrow \mathbb{C}^{d_1}$ can distinguish between elements in the feasible set $F_y$ of a given measurement $y \in \mathcal{M}_2$.
+For many inverse problems \eqref{eq:sampling10} the feasible sets are non-singletons and there can exist at least two signals $x,x' \in \mathcal{M}_1$ and noise realizations $e,e' \in \mathcal{E}$ that map to the same noisy measurement $y = F(x,e) = F(x',e')$.
+Methods for solving ill-posed inverse problems \eqref{eq:sampling10} rely on exact or approximate inverse maps $\phi: \mathcal{M}_2 \rightarrow \mathcal{X}$ that take noisy measurements $y \in \mathcal{M}_2$ as inputs and provide an approximation $\hat{x}$ to a solution $x\in F_y$.
+The core issue is that no exact or approximate inverse map $\phi: \mathcal{M}_2 \rightrightarrows \mathcal{X}$ can distinguish between elements in the feasible set $F_y$ of a given measurement $y \in \mathcal{M}_2$.
 The basic observation that the feasible set \eqref{eq:feasset} contains more than one element motivates the inequality in Theorem \ref{thm:lowerboundapprx}.
-Algorithm \ref{alg:feasset} is the first algorithm required to compute the lower bound.
-Algorithm \ref{alg:feasset} approximates the feasible sets \eqref{eq:feasset} for a set of measurements, which is depicted in Figure \ref{fig:allocfeas}.
+Algorithm \ref{alg:feasset} approximates the feasible sets \eqref{eq:feasset} for a set of measurements, as depicted in Figure \ref{fig:allocfeas}.